Fellowship

 The artist receives studio space on campus for the academic year.

-Backslash provides $10,000 to support a dedicated technical PhD collaborator for sustained contribution to the Fellow’s project (see ‘Tech Areas’ below).
-This deep collaboration is designed greatly advance the artist's technical agency, creating a lasting impact on the artist's practice and modes of making.
-In addition to working with this primary PhD collaborator, Fellows may also engage other students or faculty if additional opportunities arise organically.
+Backslash provides $10,000 to a dedicated, technical PhD or faculty collaborator to provide sustained contributions to the Fellow’s project (see “Technology Activities” below).
+This deep collaboration is designed to greatly advance the artist's technical agency, creating a lasting impact on the artist's practice and modes of making.
+In addition to working with this primary collaborator, Fellows may also engage other students or faculty if additional opportunities arise organically.

 Campus Access